marekboodt/Security-Scanning-Repo/01-documents/04-Container-Trivy/README.md

 ### Global or Base-Image Exceptions

 1. Fork this repository
-2. Edit the appropriate file in `03-exceptions/`:
+2. Edit the appropriate file in `03-exceptions/Trivy/`:
-   - `global.trivyignore` - for all projects
+   - `Trivy/global.trivyignore` - for all projects
    - `ubuntu.trivyignore` - for Ubuntu images
    - `alpine.trivyignore` - for Alpine images
 3. Add CVE with proper format